snibbor/Qymia-in-QuPath/README.md

   - #### Main features
     - [x] Grid/Tile calculation of compartment scores + overlay image (measurement map?)
       - [x] Export measurements to tab delim .csv ~~or .json?~~
+      - [ ] Grid/Tile calculation is very very slow for TMA because of the merge annotations step, which is unnecessary --> write a slightly different method for Grid/Tile calculation for TMA where the Tile bounds are for each TMA Core Objects and the computeTiledROIs are parallelized per core.
     - [x] Minimize ImageJ, OpenCV image/matrix datatype conversions
       - OpenCV implementation reduced memory consumption ~ same speed
     - [x] Need to fix memory leak from ~~ForkJoinPool~~ --> wasn't a memory leak due to thread pooling, it was the ImageRegion tile cache filling up!